lucidworks/streams/projects/sockitter/README.md

 # Sockitter for Fusion
-This application adds social media indexing and analytics capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/).
-As Fusion monitors Twitter, tweets are analyzed for content similaraties to other tweets and accounts using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG).
+This application adds powerful semantic graph capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/), allowing it to do real-time traversal and ranking of entitiy relationships on Twitter.
+As Fusion monitors Twitter, tweets are analyzed for content similaraties to other Twitter objects using the [Semantic Knowledge Graph](https://github.com/treygrainger/semantic-knowledge-graph) (SKG) technology.

 A whitepaper covering the technology behind SKG is located on [arXiv.org](https://arxiv.org/abs/1609.00464).
 Examples queries showing off SKG's capabilities are [shown below](https://github.com/lucidworks/streams/tree/master/projects/sockitter#searching-twitter-data).